genestack/user-tutorials/source/guide/3g_data-sharing-and-collaboration.rst

 in the File Browser and in the right-hand side dock in every window.

-Once you find the file you want to share, select it in the File Manager by ticking the checkbox next to it, then click the "Share" button in the top bar.
+Once you find the file you want to share, select it in the File Manager by ticking the checkbox next to it, then click the "Share" button in the top bar or right-click on the file and “Share” option in the context menu.

 |sharing_experiment|